anovos/anovos-docs/docs/docs/anovos-scale-testing/overview/index.md

 # Anovos Scale Testing

-We tested Anovos modules on a Mobilewalla bid stream data with the following attributes:
+We tested Anovos modules on a Mobilewalla's mobile engagement data with the following attributes:

 | Data Size | 50 GB |
 | --- | --- |